 Functions are the phenomena by which we can identify the work of the different centers, and by observing these functions, we will notice some remarkable properties, which until now, have never been fully taken into account by traditional psychology or physiology.

 Observation is the usual course in the scientific approach in physics, chemistry, astronomy, physiology, as when we often cannot reach into the objects directly, we have to begin with an investigation of their results or traces.

-All centers have much in common and, at the same time, each center has its peculiar characteristics which must always be kept in mind.
-One of the essential principles that must be understood in relation to centers is the great difference in their speed, that is, a difference in the speeds of their functions.
+All centers have much in common, and, at the same time, each center has its peculiar characteristics that must always be kept in mind.
+One of the essential principles that must be understood about centers is the significant difference in their speed, that is, a difference in the speed of their functions.

 For instance—a man drinks a glass of brandy, and immediately in no more than a second, he experiences many new feelings and sensations.
 The body responds to the stimulant very quickly, almost at once.
 An impression has an even quicker emotional response than that.
 We experience something, and the feeling is already there long before the intellectual center has come up with the realization of that emotion.
 But we are so accustomed to these phenomena that we rarely think about how strange and incomprehensible they are.
 From the point of view of ordinary physiology, these phenomena look almost miraculous.

 “It means that the instinctive center has not one second, but about eight hours of its own time for this work, and in eight hours this work can certainly be done in an ordinary laboratory without any unnecessary haste.
 So our idea of the extraordinary speed of this work is purely an illusion which we have because we think that our ordinary time, or the time of the intellectual center, is the only time which exists.”